 Both parts of these recipes are not actually my own.
 Again, we’re taking basic recipes and giving them a dinosaur twist.
 And who doesn’t need sparkly colourful dinosaur cookies?

 The sugar cookie recipe is actually from Liz at Owl B Baking.
 Hands down, these are the most delicious sugar cookies I have ever eaten – and I have tried quite a few.
 For all the tips about the finer aspects of this recipe, check out Liz’s post.

 The only drawback to the recipe is the sheer number of cookies that it makes – they did not all fit in our biscuit tin.
 Perhaps this is an indication that we need to make a new cookie jar – perhaps something along these lines?
 (I sense another project in the works!)

 The edible glitter is a recipe we made in summer to have with some ice cream – and then didn’t get around to having it with our ice cream.
 Our LDA had just enjoyed making bath salts using a similar technique and we wanted to try something that was equally easy.

-We didn’t actually get around to using the glitter for our ice cream but it is perfect for our cookies.
+We didn’t actually get around to using the glitter for our ice cream but it is perfect for turning our simple dinosaur sugar cookies into festive dinosaur sugar cookies.
 Our LDA chose the colours, naturally.
 Our Weck jars stored our edible glitter perfectly.

-Tips to make your festive dinosaur sugar cookies perfect
+Tips to make your simple dinosaur sugar cookies perfect